laurentj/slimerjs/README.md

 - Why is it called "SlimerJs"?
    - Slimer is the name of a ghost in the movie "GhostBusters".
 As you may now, the Firefox source code uses many references from this movie, and since PhantomJS, CasperJs and other related tools, is a matter of ghost... ;-)
+- Why are there no tests on the WebServer object?
+   - This module is based on the [httpd component](http://mxr.mozilla.org/mozilla-central/source/netwerk/test/httpserver/) of Mozilla used for their own unit tests, and that is already [heavily tested](http://mxr.mozilla.org/mozilla-central/source/netwerk/test/httpserver/test/)